 The Career Counseling Center provides wide-ranging counseling and support services for the diverse careers of all employees, from new hires all the way up to organization managers.
 All the center's counselors are nationally certified career consultants.
 They discuss a broad array of topics with visitors to address their individual circumstances, including relationships with superiors, subordinates and other colleagues, how to go about one's work, one's future and so on.
 In addition, as a part of our employee training, we arrange for all young employees to undergo career counseling when they reach certain milestones in their ITOCHU careers.
 The center meanwhile serves experienced hires and middle-aged and older employees seeking to work beyond retirement age.
 There are over 500 consultation visits to the center each year.
 Here, visitors are provided complete confidentiality so they can feel at ease conversing with a counselor.
 The center's aim is for employees to develop an awareness about how to shape their career.

-The Challenge Career System was trialed for two years, in FYE 2017 and FYE 2018, as a way to boost human resources mobility for career-track employees (excluding organization managers) working in Japan.
+We formally introduced the Challenge Career System in FYE 2019 in response to trials we conducted in FYE 2017 and FYE 2018.
+This will serve as a measure to increase the mobility of career-track employees (excluding organization managers) working in Japan.
 With the system, employees can check a list of job openings announced on the company intranet, then inform their superior of their desire for a transfer.
 With the superior's approval, the system will try to match the employee with the desired division and, if successful, may make a transfer between Division Companies or Headquarters administrative divisions.
-By providing opportunities for career choices, the system is intended to spur motivation and foster career awareness among employees while strengthening the organization.
-Three employees used the system to secure transfers in FYE 2017, while two did so in FYE 2018.
-We are reviewing the results of the two-year trial to determine what action to take next.
+The aim of this system is to strengthen organizational capabilities by motivating employees and fostering their career awareness with the provision of career selection opportunities.
+Six people transferred in FYE 2019 following on from three people in FYE 2017 and two people in FYE 2018.

 Challenge Career System Process